MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 ---
 # Get started with WebView2 in HoloLens 2 Unity apps (Preview)

 This tutorial is for developers using WebView2 in immersive HoloLens 2 Unity applications.

 WebView2 on HoloLens 2 and the WebView plugin for Unity are both in Preview and are subject to change before general availability.
+The WebView2 Preview is available in the Insider preview for Microsoft HoloLens.
+To access this Preview, you must be enrolled in the Windows Insider Program; see [Start receiving Insider builds](/hololens/hololens-insider#start-receiving-insider-builds) in _Insider preview for Microsoft HoloLens_.

 WebView2 is only supported on HoloLens 2 devices running the Windows 11 update.
 For more information, see [Update HoloLens 2](/hololens/hololens-update-hololens).